yii-starter-kit/yii2-starter-kit/README.md

 mail to `eugene@terentev.net`

 #### NOTE
-This template was created mostly for developer NOT for end users.
+This template was created mostly for developers NOT for end users.
 This is a point where you can begin your application, rather than creating it from scratch.
 Good luck!